-Asylum in the United States protects persons fleeing persecution back home.
-Because of their big immigrant populations and strong legal aid systems, asylum seekers often travel to California and New York.
-Still, what should applicants expect, and how does the asylum process work?
+Asylum in the United States protects people fleeing persecution in their home country.
+For many, it is the only path to safety and stability when returning home would mean danger or persecution.
+Because of their large immigrant populations and strong legal aid systems, many asylum seekers travel to California and New York.

 How Does the Asylum Process Work in the U.S.?

-For those who persecution prevents from returning to their native country, asylum provides a kind of legal defense.
-Once granted asylum, people cannot be deported and could seek U.S. citizenship and permanent residency instead.
+For those who are persecuted and prevented from returning to their country of origin, asylum offers a form of legal protection.
+Once granted asylum, individuals cannot be deported and can instead seek U.S. citizenship and permanent residency.

 Legal Basis for Asylum

-• Asylum seekers must show they fear persecution depending on race, religion, or nationality to qualify.
+Asylum seekers must show they fear persecution based on race, religion, nationality, political opinion, or persecution in a particular social group to qualify.

 How Does the Asylum Process Work?
 Recognizing the Two Kinds of Applications